The pH value tells you if something is an acid, a base, or neutral.

 Effects of eating too many acid-producing foods

-A diet that includes too many acid-producing foods, such as protein, can cause acidity in your urine as well as other negative health effects.
+A diet that includes too many acid-producing foods, such as protein or sugar, can cause acidity in your urine as well as other negative health effects.
 This may cause a type of kidney stone called uric acid stones to form.

-Some foods and beverages produce less acid than sodas or protein, but they still don’t provide the major alkaline effect of most fruits and vegetables.
+Some foods and beverages produce less acid than sodas or protein, but they still don’t provide the major alkalizing effect of most fruits and vegetables.
 Experts don’t always agree on the exact food lists.
 Aim to limit these foods since they may be affecting your acid-base balance or affecting your health in negative ways:

 - corn oil